alex431/Web-Portfolio/README.md

         * Used 'koa-static' middleware to serve static files from the 'dist' directory
         * Used 'koa-router' to handle the routes for the '/','/html/home','/html/about'.and '/html/contact'
     - Set up koa to listen on port 3000 and handling cleanup when koa is shutdown
+* Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.
+    - Located in cred_enlarge.js
+    - The images array holds the paths' of images.
+    - Used vanilla javascript to add eventlistner to each thumbnail images found in about.html
+    - When an thumbnail is clicked, the display_image function is executed
+        * The displayImages function uses an  index parameter to access apecific element in the images array and assigns it to expand_img variable using template literal